Triple Crown of Thoroughbred Racing (United States): Development

 The three Triple Crown races had existed long before the series received its name: the Belmont Stakes was first run in 1867, the Preakness in 1873, and the Kentucky Derby in 1875.

+On December 31, 1912, Johnson N. Camden Jr. proposed a Triple Crown of Kentucky races to be held at Lexington, Louisville, and Latonia, then later a "Quadruple Stake" to include the Douglas Park Racetrack.
+Neither of these appear to have materialized.

-The term “triple crown” was in use at least by 1923, although Daily Racing Form writer Charles Hatton is commonly credited with originating the term in 1930.
+The term "triple crown" in reference to the current three races was in use at least by 1923, although Daily Racing Form writer Charles Hatton is commonly credited with originating the term in 1930.

 The order in which the races are run has varied.
 From 1932 through 2019, the Kentucky Derby was run first, followed by the Preakness, and then the Belmont.
 Running the three races in a five-week span was instituted in 1969.
 The Preakness was run before the Kentucky Derby 11 times, most recently in 1931.
-Two times— May 12, 1917, and May 13, 1922 — the Kentucky Derby and Preakness were run on the same day.
+The Kentucky Derby and Preakness have been run on the same day on two occasions: May 12, 1917, and May 13, 1922.

 Scheduling has occasionally been affected by global events.
-During World War II, the 1945 Kentucky Derby was moved from May 5 to June 9, with the Preakness and Belmont following on June 16 and June 23, respectively.
+During World War II, the 1945 Kentucky Derby was moved from May 5 to June 9, with the Preakness and Belmont following on June 16 and 23, respectively.
 In 2020, the Triple Crown was altered from its usual sequence due to the effects of the COVID-19 pandemic.
 The adjusted schedule started with the Belmont Stakes on June 20, at the shortened distance of 1 1/8 miles (9 furlongs).
 The Kentucky Derby ran on September 5, and finally the Preakness on October 3.
 2020 also marked the first time for the Belmont Stakes to be run as the opening leg of the Triple Crown.